 So, let us discuss the pros and cons of water fasting and the right way to do it.

 Water fasting or water-only fast (WF) is a practice of eating nothing and only drinking water for a limited period.

 There are many reasons people take on water fasting: religious reasons, medical reasons, and losing weight.
 Though there is limited research, water fasting has shown some promising results.
 However, if not done right, it can also be harmful to the body.
 Water fasting by many people is used as a way to cleanse one’s body, normalize blood pressure, and speed up weight loss considerably.

 Researchers suggest that fasting for prolonged periods can help scale up the fat loss of those who are stuck at a plateau.
 So, giving up on foods for longer periods will make you shed those extra pounds.

-How to Water Fast?
+How to Fast with Water

 There is no distinctive guide on ‘how to do a water fast?’.
 There are no stepwise instructions for water fasting.
 However, there are a few things that, if followed, will make the water fast more efficient.